hujhax/austin-improv-wiki/Troupes/The PITS.md

 ## Summary
 The PITS were based out of Westwood High School in North Austin.

-They formed in 2003 and became [[Troupes/Comedic Amoeba]] when they acquired new members in 2005.
+They formed in 2003 and became [[Troupes/Comedic Amoeba|Comedic Amoeba]] when they acquired new members in 2005.

 The PITS acronym stands for "The Premier Improvisational Theater Society".